As Brexit turmoil continues, Welsh organisations express grave concerns about no-deal in letter to Prime Minister

-Following recent announcements on the prorogation of Parliament, over 85 organisations from across the UK have called on the Prime Minister to urgently engage with their ‘grave concerns’ about the impact that leaving the European Union without a deal will have on the voluntary sector , in an open letter (29 August 2019).
+Following recent announcements on the prorogation of Parliament, over 85 organisations from across the UK have called on the Prime Minister to engage with their ‘grave concerns’ about the impact that leaving the European Union without a deal will have on the voluntary sector, in an open letter.

-Signatories urge for better engagement and support from UK Government as their concerns about the impacts of no-deal continue to be ignored amid turbulent political movements in Westminster.
+Signatories urge for better engagement and support from UK Government.
+They feel concerns about the impacts of no-deal continue to be ignored amid turbulent political movements in Westminster.

-Coming together from across the devolved nations, as well as a breadth of English regions.
+The letter has had input from across the devolved nations, as well as a breadth of English regions.
 The signatories of the letter- which includes organisations working nationally and those delivering front-line services- are unified in their concerns.
-This includes the uncertainty they are facing while no agreement has been finalised, the threat to communities in Northern Ireland and the Good Friday Agreement presented by no-deal, a regression of rights and standards, and legal uncertainty.
+These concerns include:

-Ruth Marks, Chief Executive of Wales Council for Voluntary Action said:
+Ruth Marks, Chief Executive of Wales Council for Voluntary Action:

 ‘The evidence suggests that a no-deal Brexit would negatively impact the UK’s economy and increase hardship on our society’s most vulnerable citizens.
 The voluntary sector plays an integral role in working with, supporting and empowering at risk people and families and a no-deal Brexit should not be allowed to undermine this work.